cagedcrown/cagedcrown.github.io/_posts/blog/2015-01-03-hosting-your-site-on-github.md

 ---

 ## Github
-<h4>Create your repo on Github</h4>
+<h4>Create your repository</h4>

 Github allows every user to host their site for free.
-The only catch is that you have to create a repo that is YourUsername.github.io
+The only catch is that you have to create a repo that is YOUR-USERNAME.github.io

-In Github, create a new repo that is an exact match of your username.
+Create a new repo that is an exact match of your username.

 <figure>
     <img src="../../images/github_io.png"></a>